 And when they finally make a choice of who their baby daddy will be, they won’t have just one kitten, they can deliver up to three litters per year.
 This is no easy task for you and your family.

-So, to get ready for the fuse, here are some very important things you should know before breeding your cat:
+So, to get ready for the pairing, here are some very important things you should know before breeding your cat:

 You need to watch her heating phase carefully